A boy used a kids headlamp

 We get commissions for purchases made through links in this post.
 As an Amazon Associate, we earn from qualifying purchases.

 This Black Diamond Wiz headlamp comes packed with kid-friendly features.
-It has a 2-hour shut-off to keep from draining the battery, can tilt in 2 directions so it can be used even when put on upside down, and has a breakaway head strap.
+It has a 2-hour shut-off to prevent battery drainage, can tilt in two directions for use even when upside down, and features a breakaway head strap.

 The Bottom Line